usagimaru/StoreScrollIndicator/README.md

 ## 1. Copy ScrollIndicatorView.swift to your project

 - `ScrollIndicatorView.swift`
+- `StackedIndicatorView.swift`
+	- Stacked style

-## 2. Put ScrollIndicatorView
+## 2. Put the ScrollIndicatorView / StackedIndicatorView

-Put custom view on nib, then set Class as `ScrollIndicatorView`.
+Put the custom view on a nib, then set Class as `ScrollIndicatorView` or `StackedIndicatorView`.

 <img width=746 src="images/2.png" >

-Also initializable from code.
+Also initializable from your code.

 ## 3. Set properties